 - Fantastic image quality

 - Alexa support

 Professional installation is required.

-Ring's highest-end Video Doorbell Elite has incredible image quality and responsiveness, but it may require professional and often expensive installation.
+The Ring Video Doorbell Elite has incredible image quality and responsiveness, but it may require professional installation.

 Quick Installation: Ring Peephole Cam

 The Peephole Cam is Ring's most unique video doorbell.
 That's because it's meant to replace your existing door's peephole rather than fit on a wall next to your door.
 Don't worry though, because it's still got all the features you'd expect from a Ring Video Doorbell, yet still allows you to see through it like a normal door peephole.
 It's also the easiest and quickest to install, with no need for wires or drilling.

 As well as visitors being able to press on the buzzer, the Peephole Cam also reacts to knocking on the door.
 That is something unique to this product.
 The Peephole Cam comes in two pieces, one piece that attaches to the outside of the door, and the other portion is placed on the inside of the door.
 This piece houses the battery, which means it is protected from the outside elements.
 It doesn't have customizable zones, but it does have a privacy zones option.
 That means if it's placed somewhere with your neighbor's property is in view, you can block out that zone from motion detection.

 - Battery life can sometimes be an issue